Truth and Wonder A Literary Introduction to Plato and Aristotle

 In the clear and engaging style for which he has become known, Robert Eaglestone uses Plato and Aristotle’s literary qualities to explain their thought.
 He presents Plato’s ideas through the metaphors, stories and style of his dialogues, and Aristotle’s ideas through the significance of narrative.
 Truth and Wonder draws on a wide range of thinkers including Hannah Arendt, Martin Heidegger, Jacques Derrida and Martha Nussbaum, and a number of canonical writers including Phillip Sidney, Percy Shelley, Ngũgĩ wa Thiong’o and Iris Murdoch with examples that will be familiar to students.

 Introduction: Plato and Aristotle for and as literature 1.
-Three words: Polis and Logos Part One: ‘We must not begin by telling a story’: Plato 2.
+Three words: Polis and Logos Part One: ‘WHat is truly written in the soul’: Plato 2.
 Plato’s literary devices 3.
 Watching The Republic 4.
 Responding to The Republic 5.
 Living and dead words: Phaedrus 6.
 A hermeneutic dialectic?
 Ion, Protagoras Part Two: ‘The lover of stories is a lover of wisdom’: Aristotle 7.
 Reading Aristotle, from beginnings to ends 8.
 How to live: happiness, the virtues and literature: Nicomachean Ethics 9.
 Everyday People: The Rhetoric 10.
 Patterns of Literature, patterns of life: the Poetics 11.
 But what, after all, is entertainment?
 The pleasures of literature: The Poetics Conclusion: Starting